kalisio/kdk/docs/api/README.md

 # API

-These sections detail the external (i.e. REST/Websocket) as well as the internal (i.e. Classes/Functions) [API](https://en.wikipedia.org/wiki/Application_programming_interface) for each module of KDK.
+These sections details the available external (i.e. REST/Websocket) as well as the internal (i.e. Classes/Functions) [API](https://en.wikipedia.org/wiki/Application_programming_interface) within each module of the KDK.
+If you'd like to check the detailed API of a given module please select it in the menu.

+> Modules are published under the `@kalisio` namespace with a `kdk` prefix in NPM, e.g. `kCore` NPM package is named `@kalisio/kdk-core`

+Each module is internally broken into 3 different parts.

+* client API (`client` folder in module `src` folder) to be used within the browser and imported like this:

+`import { xxx } from '@kalisio/kdk-core/client'`

+* common API (`common` folder in module `src` folder)  to be used within the browser or NodeJS and imported like this:

+`import { xxx } from '@kalisio/kdk-core/common'`

+* backend API (all other files in module `src` folder) to be used within NodeJS and imported like this:

+`import { xxx } from '@kalisio/kdk-core'`

 ## Services